dwdyer/zeitgeist/README.txt

   headlines, complete with relevant images extracted from the feed articles.
   This application can be run as follows:

-      java -jar zeitgeist-publisher-1.2.jar feedlist.txt "Page Title"
+      java -jar zeitgeist-publisher-1.2.jar

-  The first argument is a text file that contains a list of feed URLs, one per line, the second argument is the title to use for the generated page.
+  To over-ride the default configuration, the path to a properties file can be specified as an optional command line argument.

   To get good results you should aim to have at least 20 different feeds that cover the same broad topics.